-We all have stories that can help us to heal; some stories are verbal and have a cohesive narrative, others are more fragmented and are represented by how we sense the world around us.
-Surely exploring the latter takes bravery, patience and time to navigate.
-I offer some thoughts for your journey.
+We all have stories that can help us to heal; some stories are verbal and have a cohesive narrative, while others are more fragmented and are represented by how we sense the world around us.
+Surely exploring the latter takes bravery, patience, and time to navigate.
+I offer some thoughts on your journey.

 Perhaps the most important trait of an Ayurvedic practitioner is their ability to listen and to help discern what your body is telling you.
-Your story is written on your cells and presents in all manner of ways.
+Your story is written on your cells and presented in all manner of ways.
 A term used in Ayurveda is prajnaparadha which translates to crimes against wisdom.
 Simply put, we already know what heals and support us yet we often circumvent this wisdom and follow our senses down a different path.
-Learning to witness how you are affected by the food you eat, the activity you partake of, the environments you live in are all key to creating a life that will nurture health instead of undermine it.
+Learning to witness how you are affected by the food you eat, the activity you partake in, and the environments you live in are all key to creating a life that will nurture health instead of undermining it.

 Yes, knowing when to disconnect from our inner work is as important as feeling forward movement.
 I give you permission to read a light book, watch a re-run or sit idly by as your animals chase each other around the living room.
 It is invaluable to know that you have worth whether you are being productive or are lying on the couch catching your breath.